charliejhadley/ggplot2wrapped/README.md

 - Individual visualisation functions used within the interactive report for exploring your geom usage

+> This runs fully local and doesn’t use LLMs.
+In fact, not only is it
+> LLM free it was also built and designed by hand.
+Slop free through and
+> through.

 ## Installation

 This package is currently only available on GitHub and has a few